mmister411/salvationelements/Semantic_domain_Schema.md

 ## Documentation

-The **Semantic Domain Schema** is a structured analytical tool for explicational analysis with a high degree of conceptual rigor.
+The **Semantic Domain Schema** is a structured analytical tool for explicational analysis with high support for disambiguation.
 It emphasizes logical structure, terminological precision, and categorical separation.
 It is not a summary or topical overview.
 It is a logic-based, condition-sensitive diagnostic form that defines what something is called, what it does, how it works, and under what conditions it operates.

 It pivots on ontological domains or modes.
 An event, a relationship, a role, entity attributes, etc. would be handled separately.
 All sections are labeled with subheadings and instructions.
 Each applicable domain should fully instantiate the schema independently.
 If it's a procedure, we're merely discussing a procedure.
 If a role is attached to the procedure, it would require a completely different instantiation, not a combination.